OpenCQRS/OpenCQRS/README.md

 - Create an ecommerce demo application to showcase OpenCQRS features

 ### ⏭️ Next
-- Option to automaticaaly validate a commnd
+- Option to automatically validate a commnd
 - Option to automatically apply new events when getting an aggregate snapshot

 ### 🕙 To Follow